AyaanB24/MERN-Devops-Job-Portal/Docs/README.md

 ## 🎯 Why This Project

 Most portfolio projects stop at "it works on my machine."
-This one starts there and keeps going — from a 3-service Docker Compose stack today, to a Kubernetes-orchestrated, auto-scaling deployment on AWS EKS by the end of a documented 15-phase roadmap.
+This one goes further — a real multi-tenant application, fully containerized, with the infrastructure decisions documented alongside the code.

 It's built to answer one recruiter question directly: **can this person ship *and* operate software?**

 - 🧩 A real multi-tenant application (candidates, recruiters, RBAC) — not a CRUD toy
 - 🐳 8x smaller container images via multi-stage Alpine builds
-- 📐 A documented path from local Docker Compose → CI/CD → Kubernetes → AWS
-- 🔐 Security and observability treated as first-class citizens, not an afterthought
+- 🔐 Auth, RBAC, and security treated as first-class citizens from day one
+- ☁️ Currently being extended into a Kubernetes/AWS deployment (see [What's Next](#-whats-next-aws-deployment))

 ---

 ## 🏗️ Architecture

-### Current: Docker Compose (Phase 0 — Live)

 ```mermaid
 flowchart TB